 Criminal Background Check Policy

-- It is the policy of Missouri State University that all new hires ("Applicant") will be subject to a criminal background check as a condition of appointment (student hourly positions, part-time and temporary employees are exempt except for "sensitive positions" as outlined below).
+- It is the policy of Missouri State University that all new fulltime hires ("Applicants"), select volunteers identified by the administration, and student hourly positions, part-time and temporary employees in "sensitive positions" as defined in Section II, below, will be subject to a criminal background check as a condition of appointment.

-- Criminal background checks (including the sexual offender registry) shall be completed on finalists before an offer of employment is made (except in cases where an expedited employment offer is made contingent upon a successful background check, as contemplated by Section I.c.).
-Results of the background checks shall be provided to the Office of Human Resources (HR) and the responsible major administrator such as the President, Vice-President, Chief Financial Officer, Chancellor or Provost.
+- Criminal background checks (including the sexual offender registry) shall be completed on finalists.
+The background check vendor provides the results of the background checks to the Office of Human Resources (HR), which then notifies the responsible major administrator such as the President, Vice President, Chief Financial Officer, Chief Information Officer, Chancellor or Provost on the status of the background check (see Section III.c.).

-- Evidence of a conviction does not automatically disqualify an applicant.
+- All new per course faculty shall complete an online Application, an I-9 form, and undergo a criminal background check.
+Evidence of a conviction does not automatically disqualify an applicant.
 However, if an individual has a criminal history, the University will consider the following factors before finalizing an offer of employment: the nature and gravity of the offense; the time since the conviction/completion of the sentence; and the nature of the job held or sought and the relatedness of the conviction(s) to the duties and responsibilities of the position.
-(If an offer has already been extended and/or employment has commenced, upon consideration of these issues, the division may rescind the offer and/or terminate the appointment.)
+If an offer has already been extended and/or employment has commenced, upon consideration of these issues, the division or major administrator may rescind the offer and/or recommend the termination of employment.

 - Information collected will be treated confidentially.